 Public Spaces Protection Order - PSPO

-In order to restrict such anti-social activities occurring in the market, North Devon Council agreed to make a Public Space Protection Order (PSPO) as per the Anti-Social Behaviour, Crime and Policing Act (2014) at Full Council on 12 July 2017.
+In order to restrict such anti-social activities occurring in the market, North Devon Council agreed to make a Public Space Protection Order (PSPO) as per the Anti-Social Behaviour, Crime and Policing Act (2014).
 The PSPO applies to the entire pannier market (see map for details)

 The PSPO applies to all persons except to attendees of events operated or authorised by North Devon Council.
 No person may use the pannier market between 18:00 and 5:00 the next morning for the following purposes:

 c.
 The possession or consumption of controlled drugs, other than under a prescription

 d.
 Behaving in a manner likely to cause intimidation, harassment, alarm or distress